tailcallhq/tailcallhq.github.io/docs/config-generation.md

 </TabItem>
 </Tabs>

-Set `connectRPC: true` in your proto input configuration to enable Connect-RPC compatibility.
-This tells Tailcall to use the Connect-RPC protocol when communicating with your gRPC service.
+Set `connectRPC: true` in your generation configuration file under the proto section to enable `Connect-RPC` compatibility.
+This tells Tailcall to generate the Connect-RPC compatible configuration by looking at the proto file.